- 1 Workers’ and Unions Participation:

-In any type of safety contest the rules of contest and comparison must be well defined, declared beforehand and fair and reasonable to all participants.
+In any type of safety contest, the rules of contest and comparison must be well defined, declared beforehand and fair and reasonable to all participants.
 Scoring system should be simple or easy to understand.
 Winners may get shield, certificate or good prize but non winning participants should also be compensated for encouragement.
 The competition movement whole should be encouraged as this effort itself is a most important Care should be taken to avoid any (1 Cheating or malpractice like compelling a worker to continue work to show less man-days shall be disregarded Similarly false reporting figures should also be avoided.
 Competition should be fair and fine and fitting to its noble cause.

 Safety Quiz is one type of safety competition contest.
 It can be conducted by asking quest participants or by giving them an objective q paper containing quiz questions to be answer stipulated time.
 It touches wide area of safety i time and participation looks live.

-A trainee tends to remember 50% of sees and hears and 70% of what he sees ant this is possible by audio visual aid only.
-Tel and video effectively reproduce actual help Therefore safety education and training by safety on TV is the most powerful method Only difficulty in getting safety films or safety video cassette as frequently This Should be made possible if w to utilize its full role in increasing safety
+A trainee tends to remember 50% of sees and hears and 70% of what he sees ant this is possible by audio-visual aid only.
+Tel and video effectively reproduce actual help Therefore safety education and training by a safety on TV is the most powerful method Only difficulty in getting safety films or safety video cassette as frequently This Should be made possible if w to utilize its full role in increasing safety

 Slides, filmstrips and transparencies an available or prepared and therefore they should used to the extent possible to hold the picture to and understand it in details which is not

 possible a moving film.
 Modem media is a closed circuit television Traveling units are complete television studio themselves and have up-to-date equipment w control room housed in a single vehicle.
-There a and moving cameras, technical equipment, a video recorder and monitor screens which can be ii up to 500 meter away from the studio.
+There a and moving cameras, technical equipment, a video recorder and monitor screens which can be ii up to 500 meters away from the studio.
 Using inside and outside cameras, extensive programmer can be broadcast through the network.
-Such unit can be hired also.
+Such a unit can be hired also.

 Other Promotional Methods: